open-ephys-plugins/open-ephys-data-format/README.md

 ![header-image](Resources/header-image.png)

-A Record Engine plugin that saves data in the original Open Ephys data format.
+A Record Engine plugin that saves data in the original Open Ephys format.

 ## Installation

-This plugin must be added via the Open Ephys GUI Plugin Installer.
+This plugin can be added via the Open Ephys GUI Plugin Installer.
 Before installing a new Record Engine, all Record Nodes must be removed from the signal chain.
 To access the Plugin Installer, press **ctrl-P** or **⌘P** from inside the GUI.
 Once the installer is loaded, browse to the "Open Ephys Data Format" plugin and click "Install."

 ## Usage